afantasia-me/afantasia-me.github.io/_posts/2020-12-30-first-impressions-of-the-hp-envy-x360.md

 10. Little bumps above Escape and Delete are annoying, and I keep pressing them on accident
 11. Bloatware still present, basically all useless or redundant in Windows 10, UWP is ugly as ever
 12. Fingerprint reader not backlit/ring lit, looks out of place because of it
-13. Battery could be bigger, I don't mind a little extra weight if I got 60-65Wh
+13. Battery could be bigger, I don't mind a little extra weight if I got 60-65 Wh
 14. Gem-cut is the worst part of the design (except the keyboard, no forgiving that), round it off
 15. Please just go 16:10, at 13" it's already too big for portrait mode with a 1080p panel
 16. MORE AND BETTER UK SKUs, SERIOUSLY, WHAT'S WITH THE UNDER-SPECCING?!?!